jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 I wrote this post for myself so that I can easily lookup the techniques I use frequently but still manage to forget.

-I hope you will find at least soem use from it.
+I hope you will find at least some use from it.

 Here are some other articles you might be interested in: